 The U.S. remained unhappy about the removal by the Somoza family and the Reagan administration supported a heavily armed counterrevolutionary movement against the Sandinistas.
 They were called the "Contras" and they terrorized the countryside and inflicted great damage to the already weak economy.

 The Contras were secretly funded by the U.S. Central Intelligence Agency (CIA), with revenues from the sale of weapons to Iran (Iran-Contra Scandal).
 The civil war ended in 1990, but Nicaragua, all but destroyed by decades of fighting, would soon be dealt another tragic blow.

 In 1998, Hurricane Mitch arrived and became the worst natural disaster in Nicaragua's history; killing over 10,000 people, more than 40,000 homes damaged or destroyed, and most bridges and roads simply washed away.

-In 2004, most of Nicaragua's international debt was forgiven by the World Bank, and though the country still struggles to survive, there is much optimism in this beautiful, yet fragile land.
+In 2004, the World Bank forgave most of Nicaragua’s international debt, and though the country still struggles to survive, there is much optimism in this beautiful, yet fragile land.